California braces for long lines at Super Tuesday primary

 The state has been blanketed by continuous advertising from billionaires Mike Bloomberg and Tom Steyer, who dropped out of the race Saturday after a third-place finish in South Carolina.
 Sens.
 Bernie Sanders and Elizabeth Warren and former Vice President Joe Biden are still running for California’s 415 pledged Democratic party delegates.

+San Francisco resident Tara Ramroop, 38, dropped off her ballot in a box outside of San Francisco City Hall and said she voted for Warren because “her message, her style, her wit resonated with me.”

+“I think she is the smartest candidate to lead us, hopefully, in the post Trump era,” said Ramroop, who works in marketing, adding that she would vote for whichever Democratic candidate gets the nomination,

-But the primary also coincides with a number of changes aimed at expanding voter participation.
+California’s primary also coincides with a number of changes aimed at expanding voter participation.
 Those changes may end up confusing voters or contributing to longer lines.

 In casting his ballot at an early voting center last month, Secretary of State Alex Padilla said that election day wait times may be longer than normal given the number of people registered to vote.
 Voters are also weighing in on congressional races, state legislative seats and a statewide school bond.